Tips for choosing a robovac/mop (Updated for AIBots and roller mops guide) - CyberShack

 We use a panel of testers with different floor types, single and multi-level and some with pets.
 Our real-world advice comes from over four years of experience with many robovacs.

-Forgive the panel’s apparent snobbery, but they would not buy a Gen 1-4 robovac after experiencing actual whole-of-home, unattended cleaning of the 2024 and 2025 Gen 5 robovacs.
-2025 has upped the ante now with roller mops, side mini-mop, extra suction power, improved apps and fast charging.
+Forgive the panel’s apparent snobbery, but they would not buy a Gen 1-4 robovac after experiencing actual whole-of-home, unattended cleaning of the 2025 Gen 5 and Gen 6 robovacs.
+These have upped the ante with roller mops, side mini-mop, extra suction power, AI, improved apps and fast charging.

 Robovac